sundeepbassi/djangopetblog/README.md

 The code added to the base html for account logout, signup and login was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+To create  multiple directories in our templates folder was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.